affiliate disclosure

 That’s it!

 JetPack now serves, edits, and optimizes your images from an image content delivery network.
-This is a great plugin to speed up WordPress post-load time significantly.
+This is a great plugin that significantly reduces WordPress post-load time.

 Among all the “free image optimization” tools I have used on this blog, JetPack has been the most effective, with significant improvement in page speed.